netgen/ibexa-site-api/docs/reference/configuration.rst

     With this option you control whether **automatic fallback** will be used.
 By default, automatic fallback is disabled.
-Secondary content view means the fallback can be used both from Site API to Ibexa views, and from Ibexa to Site API content views.
+Secondary content view means the fallback can be used both from Site API to Ibexa CMS views, and from Ibexa CMS to Site API content views.
 Which one will be used is defined by ``site_api_is_primary_content_view`` configuration documented above.

 - ``fallback_without_subrequest``